-The Furukawa UltraBattery is an evolution of this technology whereby an asymmetric super capacitor, consisting of a lead dioxide positive plate and a carbon based negative plate, is embedded in the same pack as lead-acid cell, consisting of a lead dioxide positive plate and a sponge lead negative plate.
-As these two devices have the same positive plate composition their negative plates can internally be connected in parallel.
-While this connection removes the need for a control system the difference in operating potential of the devices can result in the battery cell reaching its end cell terminal voltage while the capacitor still holds energy on its plate.
-[1.23] R
+The Furukawa UltraBattery is an evolution of this technology whereby an asymmetric super capacitor, consisting of a lead dioxide positive plate and a carbon based negative plate, is embedded in the same pack as lead-acid cell, consisting of a lead dioxide positive plate and a sponge lead negative plate [1.27].
+This is illustrated in figure 1.2.